-Restoration work on the newly discovered artefacts, near the Queen Hatshepsut Valley Temple in Deir El-Bahari in Luxor CAIRO (Reuters) - Archaeologists have uncovered intact portions of the foundation ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+Restoration work on the newly discovered artefacts, near the Queen Hatshepsut Valley Temple in Deir El-Bahari in Luxor CAIRO ...

-Who was Queen Hatshepsut and why was she important?
+Add Yahoo as a preferred source to see more of our stories on Google.
 Hatshepsut ruled as the pharaoh of Egypt around 3,500 years ago.
-Her reign was an exceptionally successful one – she was a prolific builder of ...
+Her reign was an exceptionally successful one – she was a ...

 As pharaoh, Hatshepsut (reigned from c1479 - 1458 BC)was different - she was a woman.
 Customarily Egyptian culture restricted kingship to men, but Hatshepsut's determination and cunning silenced her ...